public/sonora/README.md

  * StreamStream/StreamUnary RPCs?
  * Retries, caching and other client options.
  * Quality of life integrations for Django, Flask etc.
  * application/grpc-web-text support?
 Do I care about IE10?
+JSON is potentially faster than Protobuf sometimes...
  * aiohttp / grpc-aiohttp / ASGI integration?
  * MyPy annotations?
  * Use more of the ABCs and other standard stuff from the grpc package